 The structural steel for LBNF will be transported to the east coast by ship.
 From there it will be transported to a facility closer to Lead.
 If there is not a rail facility close the steel will be transported by truck.
 It is 1700 miles from port facilities in New Jersey to Belle Fourche.
 The 425,000 truck miles equate to 8,500 hours of trucking time at \$30.80 (\$260,000), 425,000 miles at \$.93 (\$395,000), 70,833 gallons of diesel fuel not used with 1.59 million less pounds of CO2 emitted - (721 metric tons) for a benefit of \$38,238.
 The benefit of this portion of the project will be \$700,000 for the structural steel.
 This will be a one-time benefit.
+This benefit is not subject to a reduction because it is

-Adding all the benefits results in a total of \$97.7 million.
+Adding all the benefits results in a total of \$106.7 million.
 This figure should be decreased by the operational costs of the train and the environmental impact of rail operations.
-Since rail transportation of flour/wheat/steel cars is incremental the entire cost of the train is not considered.
-We can assume the benefits will be reduced by 25% when adjusting that provides a benefit of \$73.2 million for a positive benefit.
-The benefit cost ratio is 43:1.
-This benefit number does not consider the discounting for future benefits or costs and does not include other benefits such as other classes of pollutants, safety benefits and wear on the roads.
+Since rail transportation of flour cars is incremental the entire cost of the train is not considered.
+We can assume the benefits will be reduced by 25% when adjusting that provides a benefit of \$80 million for a positive benefit.
+The benefit cost ratio is 46.7:1.
+This benefit number does not take into account the discounting for future benefits or costs and does not include other benefits such as other classes of pollutants, safety benefits and wear on the roads.